Alexandria Gang Prevention Community Task Force

 Alexandria Mentoring Partnership: Focuses on increasing effectiveness of mentoring programs, mentor recruitment and enhancing the mentor/mentee experience through best practices and quality based mentoring initiatives.

-Frequent community education – Created as a follow-up to major Summit held in 2006, community education sessions have been held once per week on average.
+Frequent community education – Created as a follow-up to a major Summit held in 2006, community education sessions have been held once per week on average.
 Education sessions include proactive requests from ACPS for staff trainings and outreach and workshops to youth, parents, community members and regional professionals on Gang Intervention and Human Trafficking.
 Contact Percy White at 703.746.4144 or firstname.lastname@example.org for more information.

 Risky Behavior Presentations – Presentations provide collaborative education on “risky behaviors.”
 Collaborations include Alexandria Campaign on Adolescent Pregnancy and Substance Abuse Prevention Coalition of Alexandria partnered with PTAs, schools and family centers.
 Please contact Percy White at 703.746.4144 or email@example.com for this training.